vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 ## Federated data analysis

 There are different ways in which privacy risks can be mitigated.
 For example, a well-known technique is to send the data to a trusted third party (TTP).
-In this case, the data is sent to an trusted neutral party.
 The data can then be analyzed at that location in a traditional way.
-There are issues with this technique however.
+However, there are issues with this technique.
 When the data is copied to the TTP, the original owner loses control over it.
 Another issue with it is that this technique results in a single point of failure.
 If the security at the TTP is breached, all the data it handled could be exposed.

-Instead, we will focus on the idea of federated analysis.
+In this course we will focus on federated analysis.
 In a federated setting, the data with the data owner, who keeps full control over it.
 In this case, it is not the data that travels, but the analysis itself.
  The system sends a query or instruction to the data and only the results will get back to the user.
 The results are often akin to a form of _aggregation_ of the data.
 This can be in the shape of